yousefmfawzy/littlelemon/README.md

 ## Overview

-The Little Lemon API is a Django REST Framework-based backend system designed to streamline restaurant operations.
+The Little Lemon is a Django REST Framework-based backend system designed to streamline restaurant operations.
 It provides endpoints for managing user roles, menu items, orders, and carts.
 This API ensures secure role-based access for Customers, Delivery Crew, Managers, and Admins, supporting essential features such as authentication, filtering, sorting, and throttling.